Stalruth/SableyeBot4/README.md

 1. Clone this repository.
 2. Rename `example.env` to `.env` and fill out the fields needed.
 3. Run `npm i` to install dependencies.
+4. Set environment variables, check `example.env` for guidance.
+5. Run `npm run update-commands` to update command definitions with Discord.
-4. Run `npm run start` and you're off to the races!
+6. Run `npm run start` and you're off to the races!
+7. You should also use `ngrok` or simlar to get this working in a test environment that isn't directly exposed to the internet.

 And not nearly as soul crushing as SabelyeBot 3!

+## Some further detail

+Of the dependencies only `express` and `tweetnacl` are actually used for the bot's backbone.
+All the other packages are used in command handling.

+`dotenv` is used to make testing easier and `node-fetch` is used in the `update-commands` script.

 ## Issues

-Alpha software has bugs.
+Beta software has bugs.
 Fact of life.
 If you find a bug, please include the following in your [complaint][hatemail]:

 - A description of the bug (What should have happened!
 What did happen!)